 Guinea pigs are adorable creatures to keep as pets.
 It is up to you to take care of your guinea pigs as you’re in the ‘mommy role.’
 The first thing you need to ensure is to have the perfect cage or hutch for them.
 There are several types of cages and hutches available.
 Some are vulnerable to such an extent that it is not safe to keep your guinea pigs inside them.
 Sometimes, large animals may attack and kill your pets.

 This is why you should go to study the types of guinea pig cages and hutches (indoor & outdoor).
-Read the article as we take you to the tour to the types of cages and hutches and choose the one your guinea pigs need.
+Read the article as we take you to the tour to the types of cages and hutches and choose the best one like Living World Deluxe habitat for your guinea pigs.

 Cage or Hutch?
 Which is better for Guinea Pigs?

 A cage is always preferable if you want to keep your guinea pigs indoors.
 You can use a traditional cage or make a cage all by yourself using C&C panels and coroplast.
 Always remember, hutches take more space than cages.
 But if you have enough space, you can have an indoor guinea pig hutch.